MateusLima2801/ObjectTracking_DepthReinforcement/README.md

 ## Tune the weights
 Use ground truth annotations to calculate the errors in metrics (depth, position, features) between the same object in different frames and divide an equipotent weight for the standard deviation over this errors.
 Each weight would be divided by the standard deviation calculated for its metric over a set of sequences.(done)

+The article 3 defends weigths baesd in feature stability, beyond the standard deviations there should be an unbaleced wieght vector for prioritizing stable features

 ## Problems